gbd77rc/esp32-iot-x509/docs/DeviceSensorSetup.md

 ### Testing LED

 The LED has a negative and positive leg.
 Its important that you get them the right way around or else at best it does not light up or worst you will blow it.
-Not seen them blow, with these types of setups, but if you apply enough voltage they can.
-Generally you the short leg is the negative and the long leg is positive.
+Not seen them blown up with these types of setups, but if you apply enough voltage they can.
+Generally the short leg is the negative and the long leg is positive.
 If you have cut the legs to fit a circuit, how can you tell.
 The best way I have found is using a multimeter.
 They generally have a diode tester option, well thats what I call it, I bet someone will correct me here.

 ![LED Checking](./images/LEDCheck.png)